 Leigh-Ann Popek, Vice-Chair

 Leigh-Ann Popek is a Public Affairs, Government Relations and Corporate Communications Consultant, helping high profile business executives, public officials and community leaders manage and promote their brand.
 Prior to starting her own business she held leadership roles in the private and political sectors.
 Leigh-Ann is from Hamilton and lives in Burlington with her family.
-Leigh-Ann joined the Board of Directors of Halton Food For Thought in April 2014 and currently serves as Board Vice-Chair and Co-Chair of the Philanthropy, Marketing and Communications Committee.
+Leigh-Ann joined the Board of Directors of Halton Food For Thought in April 2014.

 Scott Currier, Treasurer